katherin26/Aws-Practice/AWS-certified-Cloud-Practitioner/subjects/PracticeQuestions.md

             NOTE: Amazon S3 Standard Infrequent Access Allow you to store infrequently accessed data, with rapid access when needed. has a high durability and is sored in several Availability zones to avoid data loss in case of a disaster.
 It can be used to store data for disaster recovery, backups etc...

+# **DATABASES**

+1. You want to create a decentralized blockchain on AWS.
+Which AWS service would you use?

+- DocumentDB.
+- QLDB.
+- Managed Blockchain. ===> Correct One.

+            NOTE: Amazon Managed Blockchain is a fully managed service that makes it easy to create and manage scalable blockchain networks using the popular open source frameworks Hyperledger Fabric and Ethereum.
+It allows multiple parties to execute transactions without the need of a trusted, central authority.

+- QuickSight.

+2. Which AWS database is a data warehouse?

+- DynamoDB.
+- ElastiCache.
+- Redshift. ===> Correct One.

+            NOTE: Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.

+- RDS.

+3. Which AWS service is always serverless and has SQL capabilities?

+- RDS.
+- Aurora.
+- DynamoDB.
+- Athena. ===> Correct One.

+            NOTE: Amazon Athena is an interactive query service that makes it easy to analize data in Amazon S3 using standard SQL.
+Athena is serverless, so there is no infrastructure to manage, and you pay only for the queries that you run.

+4. You would like to use a serverless service to prepare data so it can be loaded for analytics.
+Which service would you use?

+- Athena.
+- RDS.
+- Glue. ===> Correct One.

+            NOTE: AWS Glue is a fully managed extract, transform, and load(ETL) service that makes it easy for customers to prepare and load their data for analytics.

+- ElastiCache.

+5. Which relational database is a proprietary techology from AWS and is cloud-optimized?

+- DynamoDB.
+- Oracle.
+- Athena.
+- Aurora. ===> Correct One.

+            NOTE: Amazon Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
+It is a proprietary technology from AWS.

+6. You would like to migrate databases to AWS, while still being able to use the database during the migration.
+What service allows you to do this?

+- Elastic MapReduce(EMR).
+- Database Migration Service(DMS). ===> Correct one.

+            NOTE: AWS Database Migration Service helps you migrate databases to AWS quickly and securely.
+The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.

+- AWS Storage Gateway.
+- Snowball.

+7. How can you create Hadoop clusters to analyze and process a vast amount of data?

+- EMR. ===> Correct One.

+            NOTE: Amazon EMR is a web service that enables businesses, researchers, data analysts, and developers to easily and cost-effectively process vast amounts of data.
+EMR helps creating Hadoop clusters (Big Data) to analyze and process vast amount of data.

+- Athena.
+- EC2 Instances.
+- Redshift.

+8. Which in-memory AWS database can you use to reduce the load off databases and has high performance, low latency?

+- Redshift.
+- ElastiCache. ===> Correct One.

+            NOTE: Amazon ElastiCache is a web service that makes it easy to deploy and run Memcached or REdis protocol-compliant server nodes in the cloud.
+ElastiCache caches are in-memory databases with high performance, low latency.
+They help reduce load off databases for read intensive workloads.

+- RDS.
+- DynamoDB.

+9. What is the name of a central repository to store structural and operational metadata for data assets in AWS Glue?

+- Glue Data Table.
+- Glue Data Dictionary.
+- Gle Data Catalog. ===> Correct One.

+            NOTE: The AWS Glue Data Catalog is a central repository to store structural and operational metadata for all your data assets.
+For a given data set, you can store its table definition, physical location, add business relevant attributes, as well as tracj how this data has changed over time.

+10. Which of the following databases is a managed service with SQL capability suited for Online Transaction processing(OLTP)?

+- DynamoDB.
+- Redhshift.
+- RDS ===> Correct One.
+- MySQL on EC2.

+            NOTE: Amazon Relational Database Service (Amazon RDS) is a SQL managed service that makes it easy to set up, operate, and scale a relational database in the cloud.
+It is suited for OLTP workloads.